oktayshakirov/crypto-wiki/automation/exchange_guidelines.md

 - **Minimum 15 links**: Enforce this requirement strictly
 - **Anchor Text Variety**: Use different anchor text for same target page
 - **Contextual Placement**: Links should flow naturally within content
+- **Links** should be distributed evenly across all sections, not clustered in one area.

 ## Writing Standards